top of page

 So, how to handle the situation?

-Now give it a kiss on the head and push it forward on its feet.
+6. Now, give the sheep a gentle kiss on the head for encouragement, then nudge it forward onto its feet.

 Instruction developed by Dierenbescherming, the Netherlands

-In case nothing seems to work, and the sheep is in need, try to contact the following organizations: for Germany, Notrufzentrale Tierschutz emergency number +49 800 1111515 (hopefully dialing this many digits is not fatal); for the Netherlands Dierenbescherming emergency number 144; for Flanders (Belgium) Inspectiedienst Dierenwelzijn emergency number 1700, or consult the Yellow Pages (advice of the Vlaanderen government, sorry).
+If nothing seems to work, or the sheep is still in need of help, try contacting one of the following organizations: for Germany, the Notrufzentrale Tierschutz emergency number: 0049 800 111 1515 (hopefully dialing all those digits is not fatal for the animal); for the Netherlands, the Dierenbescherming emergency number: 144; and for Flanders (Belgium), the Inspectiedienst Dierenwelzijn emergency number: 1700—or, if all else fails, consult the Yellow Pages (advice straight from the Flanders government; apologies!).

 Check also this movie to see how it is done in real life.

-Note 1 – Sheep have to face additional dangers these last years, namely the return of the wolf at the southern coast of the North Sea.
-For more on this threat, consult our post Who’s afraid of Voracious Woolf?
+Note 1 — Sheep have to face additional dangers these last years, namely the return of the wolf at the southern coast of the North Sea.
+For more on this threat, consult our blog post Who’s Afraid of Voracious Woolf?—the Dread Beast is Back.

-Note 2 – As explained at the beginning of this post, help is never far away along the Frisia Coast Trail.
+Note 2 — As explained at the beginning of this blog post, help is never far away along the Frisia Coast Trail.
 However, the other skill you need to practice, is how to communicate with the sturdy locals, if you want to receive any help at all after an injury.
-Study our post Grassland conversation carefully to learn how.
+Study our blog post Grassland Conversation.
+Where Less Is More to learn how to interact with these silent types.

 Suggested music